noir-lang/docs/docs/standard_library/merkle_trees.md

 ## compute_root_from_leaf

-Returns the root of the tree from the provided leaf and its hashpath, using a pedersen hash
+Returns the root of the tree from the provided leaf and its hash path, using a pedersen hash.

 ```rust
 fn compute_root_from_leaf(leaf : Field, index : Field, hash_path: [Field]) -> Field